-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > Server Certificates. - 4 Click Import next to the Server Certificate object you want to modify.

-- 3 From the Roles and Tasks menu, click eDirectory Administration > Modify Object. - 4 Browse to and click on the Server Certificate object you want to modify. - 5 Click OK. - 6 Click the Certificates tab. - 7 Click Import. - 8 Browse for and select the certificate data file. - 9 Browse for and select the trusted root data file.
+- 5 Browse for and select the certificate data file. - 6 Browse for and select the trusted root data file.

-If all certificates are contained in a single file, leave this field blank.
+If all certificates are contained in a single file, leave this field blank. - 7 Click OK.

-10 Click OK.